-Professional learning and release time to support the development of common, shared learning targets, proficiency scales, assessments and success criteria.
+Professional learning and release time to support the development of common, assessments, proficiency scales, and success criteria.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.